leonelpb/bill-splitter/README.md

 [Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.

 # What i've practice building this proyect?
-  -I keep my Vanilla Js skill dust free
+  - I keep my Vanilla Js skill dust free
-  -Keep the code of HTML simple
+  - Keep the code of HTML simple
-  -Make more comments about the process.
+  - Make more comments about the process.
-  -Make more comments on the code where i had the most difficulty
+  - Make more comments on the code where i had the most difficulty

 # Frontend Mentor - Tip calculator app